Kim Kardashian Learns The Hard Way: North West Destroys Room With Nail Polish

 A video posted by Kim Kardashian Snapchats (@kimksnapchats) on

 North then realized that what she had done was wrong and then tried to be helpful by attempting to clean it up.
-Three-year-old ended up just covering the floors with a few rolls of paper towels.
+The 3-year-old ended up just covering the floors with a few rolls of paper towels.

 North can be heard telling her mom: “Don’t step on it.”